Adiabatic Quantum Computing: Hamiltonian quantum complexity theory and universal AQC

 Adiabatic evolution seems well-suited to tackling the $k$-local Hamiltonian problem.
 By initializing an $n$-qubit system in an easily prepared ground state, we can (in principle) evolve the system with a time-dependent Hamiltonian whose end point is the $k$-local Hamiltonian.
 If the evolution is adiabatic, then we are guaranteed to be in the ground state of the $k$-local Hamiltonian with high probability.
 By measuring the state of the system, we can determine the energy eigenvalue of the state (which hopefully is the ground state energy) and hence determine the answer to an NP-complete problem such as 3-SAT.
 This motivated early work on the quantum adiabatic algorithm \cite{Farhi:01}.

-Another possibility is to use AQC as the verifier.
+Another possibility is to try to use AQC as the verifier.
 However, the quantum algorithm only gives us the answer probabilistically, so we must first define a probabilistic analog of NP and then a quantum version.
-These new complexity classes are MA (Merlin-Arthur) and QMA (quantum Merlin-Arthur) \cite{Kitaev:book}.
+These new complexity classes are MA and QMA \cite{Kitaev:book}.